jgroschwitz/GrAPES/README.md

 As long as the files have the same number of graphs, the order matches, and they contain the particular category you want, this will work.

-To evaluate on the category Rare Senses, an AMR testset category, run the following.
+To evaluate an AMR testset category, e.g. here the Rare Senses category, run the following.

 ```commandline
 python evaluate_single_category.py -c rare_senses -g path/to/AMR/testset -p path/to/parser/AMR/testset/output